-Analysis of the cultural aspects of diverse regional communities including Asia, Africa, Latin America as well as Europe and North America, would contribute to diversifying the field of communication studies.
-A comparative study of cultural identity in a region, which maybe resisting mainstream global media flows, would be particularly supportive for visual media scholars who are searching for cultural identity in their parts of the world.
-The insights arising from such work may also be applied to other regions.
-Cultural research on visual media including film, television and multimedia would contribute to elaborating upon theories of cultural power and empirical research on identity issues in the contemporary world.
+Analysis of cultural aspects of diverse communities in Europe, Asia, Africa, Latin America and North America would contribute to diversifying the field of communication studies.
+Studies about evolution of visual aspects and of digital media are relevant to emphasize history and memory.
+Comparative studies of cultural identity in a region, which maybe resisting mainstream global media flows, would be welcome for visual media scholars who are searching for cultural identity in their parts of the world.
+Cultural research on visual media including film, audiovisual, television and multimedia would contribute to take into consideration many points of view that represent our contemporary world.

 - List of Working Group members

 - List of Working Group members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

 To join the Visual Culture Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send information exclusively to their members.
 IAMCR members can join up to three sections or working groups.